mlfoundations/evalchemy/README.md

     --output_path logs
 ```

 > **💡 Note**: While "auto" batch size is supported, we recommend manually tuning the batch size for optimal performance.
+The optimal batch size depends on the model size, GPU memory, and the specific benchmark.
+We used a maximum of 32 and a minimum of 4 (for RepoBench) evaluating Llama-3-8B-Instruct on 8xH100 GPUs.

 ### Customizing Evaluation